Xiyue-Wang/RetCCL/README.md

 | [KamiaNet](https://www.sciencedirect.com/science/article/pii/S1361841521000785) | 96.80   |
 | CCL (ours) |  **98.40**   |

 If you want to compute the features.
 ```
 python get_feature.py
 ```
+It is recommended to first try to extract features at 1.0mpp, and then try other magnifications

 If you want to fine-tune model.
 ```
 python resnet_lincls.py